ECCO-GROUP/ECCO-v4-Python-Tutorial/doc/Installing_Python_and_Python_Packages.rst

 Option 2: Download the repository using git (not recommended)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This method gets you the source code but if you make changes it is harder to share those changes with the community.
+Use this method if you don't have access to git.

 .. code-block:: bash